 - Question those in positions of authority

 - Push others to work faster than they are able

 Architects can be purposeful, direct partners.
 When in a relationship with another forceful personality, it is crucial that they establish a system for evenly distributing the power.

-In a romantic relationship, Dc personality types bring strengths like...
+In a romantic relationship, the DISC type Dc personality brings strengths like...

 - Directly addressing any problems

 - Maintaining practical, realistic expectations for a relationship